 Again - Easy.
 Done.

-If you are unsure what language skills your child should be working on, don't forget to try our free screeners!
+If you are unsure which language skills your child should work on, don't forget to try our free screeners!

 You get the idea!
-The best part is that you get 12 reps of a sound and your child doesn't even know they are working on articulation.
+The best part is that you get 12 reps of a sound!

-Below are some great speech therapy ideas that focus on sorting or sequencing language concepts!
+Below are great speech therapy ideas that focus on sorting or sequencing language concepts!